Our policy for Wales

 1. Protect heritage from unintended consequences

-Changes to regulations in areas such as energy efficiency and short-term lets have the potential to have a devastating impact on fragile historic house businesses, and can make the difference between a viable visitor attraction and an insolvent business forced to close its doors.
+Changes to regulations, such as with short-term lets, can have a devastating impact on fragile historic house businesses, and make the difference between a viable visitor attraction and an insolvent business.
+The Welsh Government must commit to considering the potential economic impact of changes to the regulatory framework on fragile heritage and to consulting in earnest with the sector.

-2. Unleash the potential of the rural economy
+3. Unleash the potential of the rural economy

-3. Support renewable and sustainable energy use
+4. Support renewable and sustainable energy use

 5. Stimulate investment in repair projects